ivansafrin/Polycode/BUILD.md

 Build the "ALL_BUILD" target in this project in both Debug and Release and then build the "install" target, also in Debug and Release.
-This will install Polycode into the Release/<Platform>/Framework directory, which should mirror the binary download from the website.
+This will install Polycode into the Release/<Platform>/Framework directory, which should mirror the binary download from the website and contain templates and examples that will build out of the box.

 ### Windows and Visual Studio ###